padhr2810/llm_pharma/README.md

 3: add SSH key to GitHub.com via their UI:
 If you want to use the same SSH key for both authentication and signing, you need to upload it twice.

+When cloning the repo, don't clone via HTTP.
+Must click on the SSH option to clone.
+Then will be prompted to enter the SSH Key password you set up already.
+From this moment forward, you can push & pull without having to provide a password, because it's set up for SSH.

+# Hugging Face i) SSH, ii) gated repos:

+Some actions, such as pushing changes, or cloning private repositories, will require you to upload your SSH public key to your account on huggingface.co ...
+You can use a pre-existing SSH key, or generate a new one specifically for huggingface.co ...
+Then easy to add the SSH Key via the Hugging Face user interface ...
+THEN WHEN CLONING FROM HF, SELECT THE "SSH" OPTION AND NOT THE HTTPS OPTION ...

+After requesting access to gated repo (e.g. Llama), can track the status of your request here: https://huggingface.co/settings/gated-repos

 # favicon.ico
 https://www.favicon-generator.org/